 This is a transcript of the conversation recorded on 6th February 2001 as part of the ‘Faith Lectures’ series.

 Creation: Where Did We Come From?

-Jodie Cohen: Good evening Chief Rabbi, ladies and Gentlemen and welcome to the third in the Chief Rabbi’s lecture series on Faith.
+Good evening Chief Rabbi, ladies and Gentlemen and welcome to the third in the Chief Rabbi’s lecture series on Faith.
 My name is Jodie Cohen and I have been asked to chair this evening’s proceedings.
 The subject for this evening’s discussion is “Creation – Where did we come from?”
 Following the talk we will be taking a few questions.
 Without further ado, I would like to pass you on to our speaker for this evening who really needs no introduction, Chief Rabbi, Professor Jonathan Sacks.

 Thank you very much.
 Lovely to see you.
 I have missed you.
 It has been a long time.
-Tonight I want to talk about creation.
+Tonight I want to talk about Creation.
 I also want to talk about the subject that I was supposed to have been talking about on the first lecture.
 I promised I would get round to it, which is faith itself.
-Let’s just talk about creation.
-I will only begin with that lovely mordant commentary on creation that W. H. Auden chose as one of his favourite quotations, that lovely ‘Yiddish’ remark which goes:
+Let’s just talk about Creation.
+I will only begin with that lovely mordant commentary on Creation that W. H. Auden chose as one of his favourite quotations, that lovely ‘Yiddish’ remark which goes:

 “Considering the world, maybe it would have been better not to have been created.
 But how many are so lucky?
 Not one in a thousand.”